realshouzy/auto-file-sorter/README.md

 ## Contributing

-If you are interested in contributing to this project, please find more information [here](/CONTRIBUTING.md).
+If you are interested in contributing to this project, please refer [here](/CONTRIBUTING.md) for more information.

 ## License